-Then if you like you can continue to educate yourself by picking from a variety of subjects or areas you feel would be helpful in providing you with necessary skills.
-You basically can learn about almost anything you want on a subject that peaks your interest.
+Then if you like you can continue to educate yourself by picking from a variety of subjects or areas you feel would be helpful in providing you with the necessary skills.
+You basically can learn about almost anything you want on a subject that piques your interest.
 I also found a lot of interesting information on prepping by watching a few of the YouTube videos available.
 They have a lot of interesting stuff.

-So you can learn how to obtain one or two self sustainable living skills like:
+So you can learn how to obtain one or two self-sustainable living skills like:

-organic gardening, candle making, soap making, bee keeping, permaculture, solar energy, cooperative living, learning to exercise daily at home instead of driving across town to a gym, learn how to make things, rain catchments, composting, frugality, food as medicine, medicinal herbs, hobbit houses, water storage, learning how to live off the grid, keeping chickens and hens, building a smoke house, cooking, baking, building a solar oven, aromatherapy, knitting, crocheting, quilting, woodworking, spinning wool and cotton, dyeing and weaving, basket weaving, pottery, farming, animal keeping, sewing, canning, food storage, wine making, cheese making, camping, water purification, wood stove, jerky making, etcetera etcetera.
+organic gardening, candle making, soap making, beekeeping, permaculture, solar energy, cooperative living, learning to exercise daily at home instead of driving across town to a gym, learn how to make things, rain catchments, composting, frugality, food as medicine, medicinal herbs, hobbit houses, water storage, learning how to live off the grid, keeping chickens and hens, building a smokehouse, cooking, baking, building a solar oven, aromatherapy, knitting, crocheting, quilting, woodworking, spinning wool and cotton, dyeing and weaving, basket weaving, pottery, farming, animal keeping, sewing, canning, food storage, winemaking, cheese making, camping, water purification, wood stove, jerky making, etcetera etcetera.

 This list can go on but you can learn something about practically anything that interests you.
 So you may already have one or more of the skills mentioned and so you can still branch off into another area of a certain skill you may already have.
-Having some kind of skill in any of these areas mentioned or that you deem helpful can help you especially if you become a part of a community of people who are trying to survive off each others skills and are learning to live off the grid.
-Also you may barter and trade with others now and when the time comes you can put it all to use.
+Having some kind of skill in any of these areas mentioned or that you deem helpful can help you especially if you become a part of a community of people who are trying to survive off each other’s skills and are learning to live off the grid.
+Also, you may barter and trade with others now and when the time comes you can put it all to use.
 So it’s of your best interest to learn all you can about one topic or area and then branch out or move on to the next if you so choose.

 The very first book I picked up and read about prepping/food storage was “The Preppers Pocket Guide: 101 easy things you can do to ready your home for disaster” and “Patriots: Surviving the Coming Collapse” also “Emergency Food Storage and Survival Handbook: Everything you need to know to keep your family safe in a crisis.”
-Also I recently picked up this huge book which covers a lot of areas in reference to sustainable living titled “John Seymour: The Self-Sufficient Life and how to live it, complete back to basics guide”.
+Also, I recently picked up this huge book which covers a lot of areas in reference to sustainable living titled “John Seymour: The Self-Sufficient Life and how to live it, complete back to basics guide”.
 The next book I see myself purchasing after this one is titled “City Chicks.”
 This book teaches about raising chickens in the city or anywhere.
-Also I have a few magazines like “Mother Earth” and the “Herb Quarterly” that I have had for years.
+Also, I have a few magazines like “Mother Earth” and the “Herb Quarterly” that I have had for years.
 So the idea is that every little bit helps in the gathering of information on survival and being prepared.